 Second, you must put them to use, recite them from memory, so you can make absolutely sure you have got them right.

-This is the one-two punch that knocks tough subjects into a cocked hat that shoots grades up overnight.
+This is the one-two punch that shoots grades up overnight.
 It’s a combination of:

 New scientific techniques of study,